multimedia

 UCL MAL is a student-led research network aimed at developing innovative methods for anthropological practice.
 We experiment with diverse tools and mediums for gathering data and presenting research, including sound, film, VR/360 video, AI, performance, exhibitions and installations, and explore how they can contribute towards alternative forms of anthropological thinking.
 If anthropology is to remain relevant today we must develop new forms of practice which can dialogue with more diverse audiences, collaborate with colleagues across disciplines, and disrupt existing models of thought.

-This Guarani & Kaiowá Jam Sessions develop a creative collaboration between indigenous community members, musicians, researches and computer scientists, to explore how our relationship to heritage and ecological knowledge can be reconfigured and remixed.
+The Guarani & Kaiowá Jam Sessions have developed a creative collaboration between indigenous community members, musicians, researchers and computer scientists, to explore how our relationship with heritage and ecological knowledge can be reconfigured and remixed.
 Drawing on sounds from the Guarani & Kaiowá Digital Archive, recorded by community members themselves, this live jam session experiments with the sonic possibilities of archival sound recordings.
 Mba'ekuaa - the Guarani word for 'technology', 'technical knowledge' or 'know-how' - describes both the content of the recordings, which include the sounds of the construction of a traditional Guarani and Kaiowá Oga Pysy.

 This project aims to establish an international partnership between artists, anthropologists, indigenous communities, sound designers and botanists, in an interrogation of the role of sound in ecological knowledge and archival practice.
 Establishing a creative dialogue between the divergent approaches to ecological knowledge articulated by G&K indigenous communities and botanists at the Escola de Botanica in São Paulo.